WilliamASumner/Chromium-Experiments/README.md

 After that, using g3log in a project should be as easy as `#include`ing the right files and linking with `-lg3logger`.
 I'm not sure this is the proper way to do things since there was no mention of this in the repo, but it worked for this project.

+## Terminology
+* *experiment* - a single invocation of a script to produce data from 1+ page loads in Chromium
+* *affinity* - the set of cores that a process can be scheduled on
+* *(core) configuration* - same as *affinity*
+* *adaptation* - an alteration to the affinity of a process or several processes
+* *phase* - a period in program execution during which a process performs related tasks.
+An example could be the Layout phase of the browser in which offsets for various elements on a page are calculated.
+* *page load time* - Can have multiple meanings.
+The high-level definition is the time from when a page load starts to when it ends.
+For `chrome-experimenter.py` it is the time from when a page is navigated to (i.e. the `frameNavigated` event) to when the `loadEventFired` event occurs.
+For `run-chrome.sh` or any experiment using the internal timing mode of the framework, the definition is the time from when the `experiment_mark_page_start` function is called to when the `experiment_mark_page_loaded` function is called, which is from the entry into `main` until `Document::SetReadyState` is called with an argument of `kComplete`.

 ## Explanation of files
 - `Makefile`: A makefile to simplify compiling/running experiments. `make run` will run an experiment, `make run-gui` will run an experiment with a graphical interface attached to chrome, etc. See additional targets in this file for more configurations.
 - `README.md`: This file.